 Health and social care professionals are trained to act in their patients’ best interests at all times.
 They must provide the treatment and care that they feel best meets their patients’ needs at the time and they can be found to have failed in their professional duties if they do not.

 A valid Advance Decision that deals with the circumstances in question allows the healthcare professional to make a decision that is not in the patient’s best interests and thereby be protected from legal liability.

-Since October 2007 a person over the age of 18 has been able to prepare a Lasting Power of Attorney for health and welfare.
+Provided they have the necessary capacity to do so, any person over the age of 18 can prepare a Lasting Power of Attorney for health and welfare.
 Using this document the person making it (the donor) can appoint attorneys to act for them in relation to their health and welfare in the event that they lack the capacity to make a decision for themselves.
-An attorney has no authority to act until the Lasting Power of Attorney is registered with the Office of the Public Guardian and no authority to act whilst the donor has capacity to make his own decision.
+An attorney has no authority to act until the Lasting Power of Attorney is registered with the Office of the Public Guardian and can only act whilst the donor has capacity to make his own decision.